aaron-kaijser/Transforming-Refinitiv-Eikon-Data-to-Panel-Data-for-Asset-Pricing-and-Equity-Research/README.md

 ```

 ### Example 2
 I downloaded a small dataset containing 6 different stocks with 9 different variables.
-After running the output I obtain the following:
+After running the function I obtain the following:
 ```
 > dt <- ds_transform(data)
 Total number of unique stocks in this dataset is: 6.
 If this is not correct, something went wrong.